Excelsior District, San Francisco: 2010s

 In 2011 the Excelsior Action Group brought SF Sunday Streets to the district to host activities along Mission Street from Silver to Geneva Avenue during the Excelsior Festival.
 It later became the Excelsior Sunday Streets, taking place each year in the Spring and Fall.

 In 2014, Joe's Cable Car Restaurant closed.
 The restaurant was founded in 1965, and owned and operated by Joe Obegi.
 The restaurant was a popular tourists' destination, which was featured on Diners, Drive-Ins and Dives in 2008.
 Nevertheless, Obegi closed the restaurant in 2014.
 As of January 2021, the building that Joe Obegi's restaurant occupied is slated to be demolished.

 The Excelsior District Car Show originated from Jim Espinoza, while working with the neighborhood youth, created an organization called The Excelsior Youth Club.
 The Car Show, which takes place in Excelsior Playground each year around October, brings together hundreds of locals residents to celebrate the Chicano culture & Irish, Italian roots of the Excelsior District.
 Displays of low riders and Muscle cars line the street of Madrid, food, vendors, live local rap artist performances all take place within Excelsior Playground.
 Today, Jim Espinoza, along with some of the members of The Excelsior Youth Club, is memorialized on the wall behind the basketball court in the Excelsior Playground mural.
 For 2015–2016, Diane Wunderlich, former Secretary of The Excelsior Youth Club, brought the car show back.

 2020s

 Photographer Travis Jensen is currently working on a photo book called "Forever Upward".

 In January 2020, SF Heritage Foundation, initiated a new program, "Heritage in the Neighborhoods" focusing on the Heritage in the Excelsior District.
 SF Heritage is partnering with Excelsior Action Group and the SF Victorian Alliance to jointly identify historic buildings, public artwork, or legacy businesses to raise their profile and significance to avoid losing these gems.

+In June 2025 owner Jerry Tonelli announced that Central Drug Store, the oldest retail store in the Excelsior, would be closing on July 15 after 117 years.